Frequently Asked Questions

 header toapplication/json

-block, updating the status message accordingly. - Uses a
+block, updating the status message accordingly.finally

 handler linked tohandleSubmit